-In addition to offering big-time fun and excitement, Sylvan’s Engineering programs in the Windsor region also provide your child with opportunities to learn important STEM (science, technology, engineering and math) competencies.
-Through a combination of hands-on learning, teamwork and creative projects, your child will develop valuable critical thinking and problem solving abilities that can make a positive difference in school and beyond!▼
+It’s no secret that Sylvan’s Engineering courses in the Windsor region are fun, but did you know that they also help equip your child with valuable STEM (science, technology, engineering and math) skills?
+Via hands-on projects and collaborative group work, your son or daughter will acquire important critical thinking and problem solving abilities that can make a positive impact both inside and outside of the classroom.▼

-From constructing multifaceted structures to testing and rebuilding them in order to try out a different solution, your son or daughter will be taking on challenges just like a real engineer!
-Our practical, hands-on courses are an amazing way for your budding inventor to understand important science, engineering and architectural concepts while also using his or her imagination and creativity.
-Parents won’t be missing out on the fun either: we send regular email communication so you can stay informed of your child’s progress.
-We’ll also preview the following week’s project so you and your child can gear up for the next fun activity!
+Whether it’s constructing intricate structures or rebuilding them all over again in order to try out an alternate solution, your son or daughter will be tackling challenges and solving problems just like a real engineer!
+Our hands-on programs are a fantastic way for your budding inventor to gain a solid grasp of engineering, science and architectural concepts while also igniting his or her imagination and creativity along the way.
+We also get parents in on the fun by providing regular email communication to fill you in on the cool new projects your child worked on each week.
+In addition, we’ll provide a sneak peek of the next week’s project so the whole family can get excited for the next fun project!

-Here’s what our Engineering programs in the Windsor region include:
+Sylvan’s Engineering courses in the Windsor region offer:

 - Immersive projects, ranging from building bridges with K’NEX® pieces to constructing machines with LEGO® bricks.